malriy/UEProject/README.md

   - Student ID: 1211304884

 ## Introduction
-**Two steps sideways, One step back** is a game that utilizes bugs in game include "death", to proceed through the levels.
+**Two steps sideways, One step back** is a game that utilizes collision bugs in game include "death", to proceed through the levels.

 ## Documentations of Your Game
 This game is a 2.5D platformer game where players navigate through puzzles and platforms to reach the end of each level.
-The game uses the concept of intentional "death" to solve puzzles and progress.
+The game uses the concept of intentional "death" to reach certain position and collision bugs to go behind the levels.
+Utilizing these "bugs" helps the player to solve puzzles and progress.

 ## Instructions
 - **Move Left/Right**: Press `A` to move left and `D` to move right.